nestjsx/crud/README.md

 # NestJs CRUD for RESTful APIs

 `@nestjsx/crud` has been designed for creating CRUD controllers and services for RESTful applications built with NestJs.
-It can be used with TypeORM repositories for now, but Mongoose functionality available in the future.
+It can be used with TypeORM repositories for now, but Mongoose functionality perhaps will be available in the future.

 ## Features and merits